- 1 medium onion, chopped

 - 1 package (1 pound) spaghetti

-- 1 pound red snapper or grouper fillets, cut into 1-inch cubes
+- 1 pound fresh or frozen red snapper or grouper, cut into 1-inch cubes

-- In a large saucepan, saute onion in oil until tender.
-Add garlic; cook 1 minute longer.
-Stir in tomato juice; bring to a boil.
+- In a large saucepan or Dutch oven, saute onion and garlic in oil until tender.
+Add tomato juice; bring to a boil.
 Reduce heat; cover and simmer for 10 minutes.
 Add the eggplant, green pepper, olives, parsley, basil, salt and red pepper flakes.
 Cover and simmer for 20 minutes.

 - Meanwhile, cook spaghetti according to package directions.
-Add fish to eggplant mixture; cover and simmer 10 minutes longer or until fish flakes easily with a fork.
-Drain spaghetti; serve with fish mixture.
+Add fish to eggplant mixture; cover and simmer 10 minutes longer.
+Drain spaghetti; top with fish mixture.
 Yield: 8 servings.